igorocampos/Mastermind/README.md

 ```
 Notice that whenever you set the property to a enum value, automatically the panel's background color is also set.

-We also wish to change the panel color when it gets clicked (or double-clicked), so it can iterate among the enum colors.
-For that let's create a `Panel_Click` method to be assigned to those events.
+In addition to that, we wish to change the panel color when it gets clicked (or double-clicked), so it can iterate over the enum colors.
+Let's create a `Panel_Click` method for that.

 ```cs
 private void Panel_Click(object sender, EventArgs e)